Carmel McQueen: Storylines

 Two months later, John Paul mentioned to his new husband Ste that he wished that if Carmel was alive, she will be one of his bridemaids at their wedding.
 In March 2017, John Paul went to visit her grave, along with the graves of her sister Tina and cousin Celine, to say goodbye for the last time before leaving the village for Singapore.
+In July 2024, Mercedes names her daughter Maria-Carmella McQueen partly after Carmel.

 Reception

-Proving popular with fans, Gemma Merna won both "Funniest Character" and "Favourite Female Character" at the Hollyoaks Awards.
+Proving popular with fans, Gemma Merna won both "Funniest Character" and "Favourite Female Character" at the 2007 Hollyoaks Awards.
 She won the award of "Best Comedy Performance" at the 2007 British Soap Awards.
 In 2007 she was nominated for "Sexiest Female".
 In 2008 she was nominated for "Best Actress", however, she lost to co-star, Emma Rigby.
 At the 2007 Inside Soap Awards, Merna was nominated for "Best Newcomer".
 In 2008, Merna and Ricky Whittle were nominated for the award of "Best Couple" for their portrayals of Carmel and Calvin Valentine.
 At the 2009 Inside Soap Awards, the McQueens won "Best Family".
 In 2012, Merna was nominated for "Funniest Female" at the Inside Soap Awards.
 Virgin Media compiled a list of their favourite soap couples, Carmel and Calvin were featured and they stated: "Couples don’t come much cuter than these two – they even have matching police uniforms!
 The Valentines may be a little lacking in the brain cell department, but they more than make up for it by being the biggest-hearted couple in soap."